E Safety for Parents

 E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of e-safety issues so they can learn to use the internet and all digital media in a safe and secure way.

 The teaching of E Safety is used to educate the children on the importance of keeping themselves safe when online whether that be on a computer, laptop, tablet, phone or games console.

-Please click here to access the presentation from the E Safety meeting for parents which was held in May 2016.
+Please click here to access the presentation from the E Safety meeting for parents.

 - Check out what child protection services your Internet Service Provider (ISP) offers.

 - Ensure children are using internet compatible devices in communal areas of the house.